 IZRAEL: Yup, yup.

 MARTIN: And that's our program for today.
-I'm Michel Martin, and this is TELL ME MORE, from NPR News.
+I'm Michel Martin, and this is TELL ME MORE from NPR News.
 Let's talk more on Monday.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.